 - rapid heart rate

 HIV (Human Immunodeficiency Virus) is a retrovirus affecting the immune system that can develop into AIDS (Acquired Immunodeficiency Syndrome).
-The disease alters the immune system making a person more susceptible to other diseases such as cancer, Tuberculosis, and kidney disease, among others, which often leads to death, though not necessarily.
+The disease alters the immune system making a person more susceptible to other diseases such as cancer, Tuberculosis, kidney disease, and others.
+These conditions can sometimes even lead to death.
 HIV is spread by bodily fluids such as blood, vaginal fluids, breast milk, and semen.
 As the disease progresses, the symptoms worsen.
 The symptoms often include:

 - unintentional weight loss